Caulophyllum: Uses

-Caulophyllum spp. have been used for various (mainly medicinal) purposes from early times.
+Caulophyllum species have been used for various (mainly medicinal) purposes from early times.
 The three species in the genus are generally considered to possess similar properties.
 This plant is occasionally used in woodland gardens as an ornamental.
 Children should not be allowed to eat the attractive blue fruits, as these plants contain chemicals that are known to cause cell damage.
 The powdered roots have been shown to cause dermatitis and irritation of the mucous membranes.

 Food

 Historically, the roasted seeds have been used as a coffee substitute; this beverage does not contain caffeine.